Active Learning with Neural Networks: Insights from Nonparametric Statistics: Generic version of and its guarantees

 We present \cref{alg:RCAL} below, a generic version of \cref{alg:NCAL} that doesn't require the approximating classifiers to be neural networks.
 The guarantees of \cref{alg:RCAL} are provided in \cref{thm:RCAL_gen}, which is proved in \cref{app:RCAL_gen_proof} based on supporting lemmas provided in \cref{app:RCAL_gen_lemma}.

 We provide guarantees for \cref{alg:RCAL}, and then specialize them to the settings with neural network approximation, i.e., in \cref{thm:active_noise} and \cref{thm:active_noise_RBV}.
-As discussed before, our analysis is based on the analysis \textRCAL, but with novel extensions in removing the requirements that the Bayes classifier is in the class (or a Bernstein condition for every $h \in \cH$).
+Our proofs build on the analysis of \textRCAL \citep{hanneke2014theory}, with additional arguments to handle function approximation.
+We note that the original analysis assumes $h^\star \in \cH$, i.e., the Bayes optimal classifier is contained in the hypothesis class.